Home Blog Marquette faculty advances research on LGBTQ workplace discrimination

 Learn evidence-based management skills for modern leadership at Marquette

 Dr. Jennica Webster has published research in several professional journals and her work has been supported by the National Science Foundation.
 She exemplifies the innovators, leaders and creative thinkers who teach in the Marquette Graduate School of Management.
 Supporting high-quality research and student excellence are strategic priorities for Marquette University, with our Jesuit-informed dedication to holistic education.
-As a student in our online Master in Management (MiM) program you will benefit from working with award winning faculty members like Dr. Webster and an innovative curriculum that prepares you to lead skillfully in changing times.
-Talk with an Admissions Advisor to learn more.
+As a student at Marquette University you will benefit from working with award winning faculty members like Dr. Webster and an innovative curriculum that prepares you to lead skillfully in changing times.
+Talk with an admissions outreach advisor to learn more.